- Traumatising content

 Luckily, the adventuring city of Spur is alive and green, and well outside of Ar’Kendrithyst’s shadow.

-Follow Erick Flatt as he tries to make a nice life with new friends in a new home with his daughter at his side, but this land is rarely as kind as its people, and Jane Flatt is so ready to be an adventurer.
+Follow Erick Flatt as he tries to make a nice life with new friends in a new home with his grown daughter at his side, but this land is rarely as kind as its people, and Erick will need to change if he wants to live the life he wishes to live.

 Book 1 Completed.